OpenHelix-Team/LLaVA-VLA/README.md

 # LLaVA-VLA: A Simple Yet Powerful Vision-Language-Action Model

-We introduce **LLaVA-VLA**, a lightweight Vision-Language-Action model based on [LLaMA](https://llama.meta.com/).
-Key features:
+We introduce **LLaVA-VLA**, an open-source Vision-Language-Action model built upon the popular open-source VLM [LLaVA]([https://llama.meta.com/](https://github.com/haotian-liu/LLaVA)).
+This implementation combines accessibility with strong performance for robotic manipulation tasks.
+The key features lie in:

-1. **Minimalist design** - Pure VLA architecture without performance-hacking components, optimized for research flexibility
+1. **Minimalist design** - It is a vanilla VLA architecture without performance-hacking components.
+It is designed for easy modification and educational use.
+And it is also an ideal baseline for new researchers in embodied AI.
-2. **State-of-the-art performance** - 3.68% success rate on CALVIN benchmark (surpassing OpenVLA)
+2. **Competitive performance** - It achieves 3.68% success rate on [CALVIN](https://github.com/mees/calvin) benchmark, which outperforms the most popular OpenVLA.
-3. **Efficient training** - Only requires 7h fine-tuning from LLaVA-v1.5 checkpoint (no pretraining)
+3. **Efficient training** - It does not need pre-training on large-scale robot dataset.
+It only requires 7h fine-tuning from LLaVA-v1.5 checkpoint.
-4. **LLaMA compatibility** - Seamless integration with LLaMA ecosystem tools and extensions
+4. **Seamless Extensibility** - It is built on the widely-used LLaVA ecosystem.
+It fosters easy technology transfer to derivative projects.
-5. **Active maintenance** - Continuously improved with regular updates
+5. **Active maintenance** - We will continuously improve it with new functions and environments.

 ## 🔥News